Sports Medicine Thermography

 The National Institutes of Health (NIH) National Pain Consortium estimates that pain affects one third of the American’s population.
 Take action today to diagnosis and relieve your pain.

-Call Serenity Health Care Center at 262-522-8640 to schedule an appointment with Dr. Heather King.
+Call Serenity Health Care Center at 262-522-8640 to schedule an appointment.
 DITI imaging is performed at Midwest Thermal Imaging.